The Dell OptiPlex 7010 is a business orientated Small Form Factor machine released around 2012. It is based on the Intel Q77 Express chipset.

 Swap the CD/DVD Drive for a Solid State Drive

 If you don’t use the CD/DVD Drive on the Dell Optiplex 7010 you can easily swap it out for an SSD with the use of an 12.7mm Optical bay caddy, like this one from Amazon.
 This means that you can keep your hard drive and use it as additional storage.
-Swapping the DVD drive out for an SSD is very simple.
+Swapping the DVD drive out for an SSD is very easy.
 Here is a video that shows how it can be done.

 You can use the same procedure as above to clone the drive.